mikenguyen13/data_analysis/_book/29-synthdid.md

     -   Simulation results suggest that these differences could be due to the SynthDiD's data generating process assumption (a latent factor model) aligning more closely with the actual data than the additive fixed effects model assumed by traditional DiD methods.

 To explore heterogeneity of treatment effect, we can do subgroup analysis [@berman2022value, p.
-1092]
+1092].
+Table \@ref(tab:synthdid-subgroup-analysis) shows ways to perform valid subgroup analysis.

 +--------------------------------------------------------------------+-------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------+
 | **Method**                                                         | **Advantages**                                                    | **Disadvantages**                                                                                                                                    | **Procedure**                                                                                  |